aws-quickstart/quickstart-sap-datahub-eks/README.md

 SAP products and applications such as SAP Business Suite, S/4HANA, SAP Business Warehouse (SAP BW), and SAP BW/4HANA, SAP SuccessFactors, SAP Cloud Platform can be connected with SAP Data Hub.

+AWS services like Amazon S3 can also be integrated with SAP Data Hub on Amazon EKS.

 The Quick Start offers two deployment options: